EnterpriseDB/barman/new_docs/user_guide/retention_policies.rst

 Minimum redundancy safety
 -------------------------

-You can set a minimum number of backups for your PostgreSQL server using the ``minimum_redundancy`` option in the global or per-server configuration.
+You can set a minimum number of backups for your Postgres server using the ``minimum_redundancy`` option in the global or per-server configuration.
 By default, this option is set to 0.

 If you set ``minimum_redundancy`` to a number greater than 0, Barman will ensure that you always have at least that many backups available on the server.

-This setting helps protecting against accidental deletion of backups.
+This setting helps protect against accidental deletion of backups.

 .. note::
     Make sure your retention policy does not conflict with the minimum redundancy